-234 Rangitikei Street, Palmerston North Address 234 Rangitikei Street Palmerston North Tenant Harvey Norman, Uncle Bills (Price Busters), Bed Bath and Beyond Property overview The property comprises a modern large format retail development situated on the northern fringe of the Palmerston North CBD.
+234 Ran gitikei Street, Palmerston North Address 234 Rangitikei Street Palmerston North Tenant Harvey Norman, Uncle Bills (Price Busters), Bed Bath and Beyond Property overview The property comprises a modern large format retail development situated on the northern fringe of the Palmerston North CBD.
 The property comprises 2 separate buildings.
 The northern building is entirely occupied by Harvey Norman and has frontage to Rangitikei Street.
 The southern building has been partitioned into 3 shops occupied by Bed Bath and Beyond (which has been subleased to Postie Plus) and Uncle Bills.
 The buildings are separated by a central car park and circulation area.
-The property provides 4,083 \mbox{m}^2 of lettable accommodation and is situated on a 8,094 \mbox{m}^2 site.
-Tenancy details Commencement date 26 October 2016 / 1 April 2021 / 1 February 2020 - Lease term 5 years / 6 years / 6.8 years Rights of renewal 1 x 5 years / 1 x 6 years / 2 x 5 years Contract base rent \$856,724 Outgoing recovery \$150,692 Valuation (13 Oct 2021) \$14,750,000
+The property provides $4,083\ m^2$ of lettable accommodation and is situated on a $8,094\ m^2$ site.
+Tenancy details Commencement date 26 October 2016 / 1 April 2021 / 1 February 2020 Lease term 5 years / 6 years / 6.8 years Rights of renewal 1 x 5 years / 1 x 6 years / 2 x 5 years Contract base rent \$856,724 Outgoing recovery \$150,692 Valuation (1 Feb 2022) \$14,900,000

 The Company's properties are valued by CVAS Limited (Colliers) for each annual balance date.
-First NZ commissioned Colliers to assess the current market value of the 2 properties given the CNP Offer (the Colliers October Valuations).
+First NZ commissioned Colliers to assess the current market value of the 2 properties at the time of the CNP Initial Offer (the Colliers October 2021 Valuations) and following the receipt of the CNP Follow-up Offer (the Colliers February 2022 Valuations).